jwei/NetBrain-Cloud-Data-Retrieve-API-R11.1/Microsoft Azure v2/Get Resource Configuration.md

 # Usage
-Please retrieve the resource configuration data through NetBrain's built-in config file function.
-NO API is needed.
+To retrieve the configuration data for a resource, you can utilize NetBrain's built-in configuration file function, which does not require the use of an API.
+This function enables you to quickly obtain the necessary configuration information for your resources.

 # Table of Contents